 CornerHouse understands that trauma and abuse disclosures impact the entire family system.
 These events are stressful and overwhelming, and families need additional layers of support.
-All caregivers who come with their child to a forensic interview are offered the opportunity to work with an advocate ongoing, or after the day of the interview.
+All caregivers who come with an individual to a forensic interview are offered the opportunity to work with an advocate ongoing, or after the day of the interview.
 Working with an advocate is completely free and voluntary.

 Advocates help with many different areas.
 These include:

-1. Help through the criminal justice and/or child protection process including assistance getting case updates, help understanding their processes, attending court proceedings, and more
+• Legal Needs: includes assistance with the criminal justice and/or child protection system, help getting case updates, help understanding legal processes/terminology, attending court proceedings, assistance obtaining family court representation, and more

 Coordinated Response